Our Guide to Protected Land in Britain

 What’s important to us walkers is a designation of SSSI isn’t an automatic right of access.
 The best way to check for access is to look for the nature reserve bird symbol on Ordnance Survey maps and to see if there are Rights of Way nearby.
 In England, you can check Natural England's Nature on the Map website.

 For more information on SSSIs, visit Natural England here, the Natural Resources Wales here and Scottish Natural Heritage here.

 National Nature Reserves (NNR)

 These are the very top of the SSSI tree – and represent many of the finest wildlife and geological sites in Britain.
 There are 224 NNR in England alone, many owned and managed by Natural England, from The Lizard in Cornwall to Lindisfarne in Northumberland.
 Within NNRs, there are more acronyms, like SAC (Special Areas of Conservation) and SPA (Special Protection Areas).

-There are also Local Natural Reserves (LNR) – of which there are more than 1400 in England alone.
+There are also Local Nature Reserves (LNR) – of which there are more than 1400 in England alone.
 LNRs are designated with access, the local community and wildlife in mind.